-Users of the database are warned that some records document research into people and cultures using scientific research models and language from the 19th and 20th centuries, and depict people as research subjects in ways which may today be considered offensive.
+Users of the database are warned that some records document research into people and cultures using scientific research models and language from the 19th and 20th centuries, which depicted people in ways that are outdated and offensive.

 Users should also be aware that the database contains information on, and photographs of, objects associated with ritual or ceremonial activity yet to be classified as public.
 In some indigenous communities, there may be prohibitions relating to the age, gender, initiation and ceremonial status or clan of the person who may see them.
 The database also contains the names of deceased persons, which may cause sadness or distress, particularly to relatives of these people.

 Reusing images and metadata

 The Pitt Rivers Museum makes its research metadata and collections images available on the basis that it is used for private research and teaching.
 The images and metadata of this database are reusable under a Creative Commons CC BY-NC-ND 4.0 licence, meaning that you are free to share the material but must give appropriate credit to the ‘Pitt Rivers Museum, University of Oxford’ as the source, and not use the material commercially nor alter the images in any way without additional permissions.
 We additionally request that you use the accession number of the object illustrated in the image to allow for accurate identification.